 I still remember the song’s opening lines:

-And I don’t think that he should make a dime
+If the hero of San Clemente Sells his books he’s gonna rake in plenty And I don’t think that he should make a dime

 I took the portrait above at a Bicentennial party in Arlington.
 Dan Pasley was definitely the Shakespeare of advertising.
 And so much more.
 Will miss him greatly.